seothemes/genesis-starter-theme/README.md

 ### Git

-Do a "recursive" Git clone so that the child theme library will be added as a sub-module (change "your-theme-name" where necessary):
+Do a "recursive" Git clone so that the child theme library will be added as a sub-module (replace `your-theme-name` below with the name of your theme):

 ```shell
 git clone --recurse-submodules https://github.com/seothemes/genesis-starter-theme.git your-theme-name
 ```

-Navigate into the theme directory:
+Navigate into the theme root directory:

 ```shell
 cd your-theme-name